js13kGames/js13kgames.com-legacy/README.md

 ./node_modules/.bin/sequelize db:migrate
 ```

-Then precompile the assets with:
+Then compile the assets with:
 ```
-gulp sass
+npm run compile
 ```

 And finally, start the app with: